empathicqubit/vscode-cc65-debugger/README.md

 ### Windows-specific instructions

-You will need to install LLVM, cc65 2.17 (later versions had problems building my test project the same way as before), and VICE 3.5 or later.
-The easiest way to install these packages to your PATH is to use [Chocolatey](https://chocolatey.org/).
+You will need to install VICE 3.5 or later and make.
+A special build of CC65 is included.
+The easiest way to install VICE to your PATH is to use [Chocolatey](https://chocolatey.org/).

 ```powershell
 # Make sure you use an Administrator shell!